With the most difficult and risky work remaining, the project is far from complete

 A section of the unfinished Mountain Valley Pipeline near Virginia’s Brush Mountain in July 2020.
 Photo courtesy of Mountain Valley Watch

-Despite the developer’s skewing of facts and repeated claims in the media, the MVP is not a done deal.
-Far from it.
+The purported need for MVP has dried up with many viewing the demise of the 600-mile Atlantic Coast Pipeline as a predictor for similar projects.
+Despite the developer’s skewing of facts and repeated claims in the media, the MVP is far from being a done deal.

 Aerial view of the Mountain Valley Pipeline construction, Franklin County, VA.
 Photo by Mountain Valley Watch.